-COVID-19 alert: all indoor practices have been suspended until further notice.
+COVID-19 alert: all indoor practices on campus have been suspended until further notice.

 Welcome to MIT karate club.
 Our dojo was founded in late 1970s and continues to be led by Johnson Chung, a fifth degree black belt student of Tsutomu Ohshima, founder of Shotokan Karate of America.